alanmathew224/Customer-Value-and-Retention-Analysis-for-a-UK-Online-Retailer/README.md

 - “Hibernating” cohort spends predominantly on the “Bottom” product category across months in Year 1.

 - Possible interpretation: low-ticket purchasing mix reduces engagement and increases likelihood of churn when product relevance or availability declines.

+- Customers flagged as having “Unknown” frequency behavior—those who purchase fewer than five times—allocate most of their spending to Mid-tier and Bottom-tier products.

+- In contrast, Premium, Elite, and VIP segments direct the majority of their spending toward Top-tier products, indicating a clear value stratification across behavioral groups.

 [CHART: Monthly spend by product category for Hibernating cohort]